domenic/promise-tests/README.md

 ### Always Async

-It's generally more predictable if you're guaranteed that your resolution callbacks are always called in a future turn of the event loop.
+It's generally more predictable if you're guaranteed that your handlers are always called in a future turn of the event loop.
 This allows you to know the execution order of code like the following with confidence:

 ```js
 console.log("1");